 OVI / DUI Felony Offenses In Ohio

 Under certain circumstances, DUI / OVI in Ohio is classified as a felony offense.
 If you are convicted of four DUI / OVI offenses within ten years, or if you are convicted of six DUI / OVI charges in 20 years, the offense is classified as a felony.
 Once you have been found guilty of a felony DUI / OVI, any conviction for DUI / OVI after that is classified as a felony.
-If you are charged with a felony DUI / OVI offense in Columbus or Central Ohio, a good Ohio DUI / OVI attorney can make a difference in the outcome of your case.First Felony DUI / OVI Sentencing In Ohio
+If you are charged with a felony DUI / OVI offense in Central Ohio, a good Columbus Ohio DUI / OVI attorney can make a difference in the outcome of your case.First Felony DUI / OVI Sentencing In Ohio

-My practice is focused on DUI / OVI defense, I have experience representing clients with felony DUI / OVI charges, and I have defended clients in many jury trials.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service for my clients.
-If you would like to discuss how I can help with your felony DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience representing clients with felony DUI / OVI charges, and our firm has defended clients in many jury trials.
+For more information about us, please see our profile, and for details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases I accept so we can provide personal service for our clients.
+If you would like to discuss how we can help with your felony DUI / OVI, EMAIL US or call The Dominy Law Firm at 614-717-1177 to arrange a free consultation.